Positiveoo1/Quran-App/README.md

 https://t.me/Positive_oo1
 https://instagram.com/positive_oo1

---dark mode added;
+--dark mode added
---media fixed;
+--media fixed
---new features added;
+--new features added
---to listen quran mishari al afasy's audio is being added;
---next and prev buttons added;
+--to listen quran mishari al afasy's audio is being added --next and prev buttons added
---bugs fixed;
+--bugs fixed

 for the web link you can find from here and share with other brothers and sisters.
 Thanks for you all.